view of Florence

 Okay, but how can I act fast enough to snag a great fare if you've got, you know, responsibilities and stuff?
 Well, there's a handy regulation called the 24-hour rule that says for flights to or from the US, airlines must allow you to cancel free within 24 hours.

 So, if you aren't sure you can get time off work, for example, rather than wait to hear from your boss, you could go ahead and book the amazing deal you found before it disappears.
-If your boss comes back and says you can't go, as long as it's within the 24 hours, you can get a full refund.
+If your boss comes back and says you can't go, as long as it's within 24 hours, you can get a full refund.

 You can also use this trick if you book a flight and the price goes down within 24 hours.
 Just make sure you book the new flight before you cancel the old one.